Can a Car Insurance Company Deny Coverage

 Qualifying for car coverage is not always guaranteed.
 However, insurers can deny coverage for many drivers, and it can happen for different reasons.
-Did your insurance application get denied or did your insurer decide not to renew your policy?
-In this article, we discuss the reasons a car insurance company can deny coverage and what you should do after they deny it.
+Did your insurance applicant get denied, or did your insurer decide not to renew your policy?
+In this article are the reasons a car insurance company can deny coverage and what you should do after they deny your coverage.

 Can a Car Insurance Company Deny Coverage?

-As mentioned above, an auto insurer can deny coverage for different reasons.
+Just like I have mentioned above, an auto insurer can deny coverage for different reasons.
 They might decide to refuse to offer coverage if they think a driver is too risky and likely to file a claim.
-Also, drivers under the age of 18 usually can’t get their policy and need to be added to a family member’s policy.
+Drivers under the age of 18 usually can’t get their own policy and need to be added to a family member’s policy.

 Keep in mind that each state has its own rules about why insurance companies can deny individual applications for coverage.
 Some states don’t allow insurers to base their coverage decisions on factors like age, credit score, gender, or ZIP code.